Rugged Paradise – Olympic National Park

 - Close enough to Seattle and the Coast for quality day trips

 One random thing we found enjoyable, there was a pond near our campsite and at night these really loud frogs would start making their frog noises; it makes you feel like you’re immersed in nature and was very cool to fall asleep to.
 It helped Ella sleep like a baby.

 We need to come back here.
 It’s just too big of a place to explore it all in just 2 weeks!
 With everything Olympic has to offer, the beaches are my favorite.
 They are so rugged and wild.
-Here’s some of the beaches we visited.
+Here are some of the beaches we visited.